forcedotcom/sfdx-scanner/docs/_articles/en/custom-rules/author.md

 ### Writing Eslint Custom Rules

 Writing custom Eslint rules requires creating a custom Eslint plugin and defining rules within it.
 Here is [Eslint's official documentation on writing rules](https://eslint.org/docs/developer-guide/working-with-rules).
 Also, there are many tutorials and blogs that explain this process in detail.
-In this documentation, we'll focus on the specific elements that help the rule work with the Scanner plugin.
+In this documentation, we'll focus on the specific elements that help the rule work with the Code Analyzer plugin.

 ### Adding Rule as NPM Dependency